 5. Teach your children about NFP.
 The marital chastity NFP requires allows you to be a model for your children.
 This becomes a natural gateway for then teaching abstinence to your teenage children.
 Taking the “easy” way out and encouraging them to use contraceptives in the place of instilling the virtue of chastity can lead to many physical and spiritual consequences.

 God’s will for each of us is amazing.
 We all are asked to make different sacrifices in His name.
 The graces revealed in that are innumerable.
-One of Blessed John Paul II’s favorite sayings was “Be not afraid.”
+One of St. Pope John Paul II’s favorite sayings was “Be not afraid.”
 Please, do not fear the unknown.